OneMadGypsy/tkinter-column-select/README.md

 - Multiline-carets always have a brighter portion that reflects where the real caret is

-- While you are in the process of draggin a selection the real caret is revealed and joins the active line highlight in following your cursor.
+- While you are in the process of dragging a selection the real caret is revealed and joins the active line highlight in following your cursor.

 ## Glitches: